EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 ## Chicken probabilities under an MNIST model

 To explore these problems, we train a simple convolutional neural network (CNN) on MNIST which gets about 98% testing accuracy.
 We would then like to see what happens to the output probabilities $$ p(y \vert x) $$ of the trained model when shown images that are completely different from digits.
-As an example, we pass an “MNIST-ified” chicken through the model.
+As an example, we pass an “MNIST-ified” chicken through the model.<sup>[2](#myfootnote2)</sup>

 <img src="{{ site.url }}/imgs/mnist-chicken/mnistify-chicken.png" style="align:center; margin: 0 auto; width:100%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">An MNIST-ified chicken.
-The CNN takes in 32 by 32 grayscale images<sup>[2](#myfootnote2)</sup>, so we transform the image of the chicken to match this.</p>
+The CNN takes in 32 by 32 grayscale images, so we transform the image of the chicken to match this.</p>

 Ideally, the outputs $$ p(y \vert x) $$ would be approximately uniform, i.e. the probability of every class would be about 10%.
 This would mean that the CNN has little confidence that the chicken belongs to any of the 10 classes.
-However, for the above picture of a chicken, the probability of the label 5 is 99.9%.
+However, for the above picture of a chicken, the probability of the label 5 is *99.9%*.

 <img src="{{ site.url }}/imgs/mnist-chicken/expected-vs-actual-softmax.png" style="align:center; margin: 0 auto; width:50%;">
-<p style="text-align: center; font-style: italic; font-size: 80%;">Histograms of expected vs actual softmax class probabilities $$ p(y \vert x) $$ for an image of a chicken on an MNIST model.</p>
+<p style="text-align: center; font-style: italic; font-size: 80%;">Histograms of expected vs actual softmax class probabilities for an image of a chicken on an MNIST model.</p>

 The model is extremely confident that this chicken is the digit 5 even though, to a human, it clearly isn’t.
 Even worse, it is much more confident that this chicken is a 5 than many other digits that are actually a 5.